timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 Here, I think it is most natural to organize the questions around the process that leads to our undesired state.

+## Takeaway
-The graph below shows our current conceptualization of this process, in general.
+The graph below shows our current conceptualization of how we come to undesired states, in general.
 <img src="../images/2021-09-19_introspection-graph.png">
-It attempts to explicitly delineate a 'complete' set of causal factors that lead to outcomes and feelings that we do not want.
+This graph attempts to explicitly delineate a 'complete' set of causal factors that lead to outcomes and feelings that we do not want.
 Beyond serving as a tool to convey our current understanding, this graph is meant to be used as a map to guide our process of introspection.